 In the router table, I routed a 45 degree chamfer around the base of the bracket assembly for appearance.
 Because most of the base is behind and fairly far from most of the drivers, I presumed that there wouldn't be any significant sonic change.

 I also made the base for the bracket a slight trapezoid shape to echo the angular baffle appearance.
 Angular is in!

 |Woofer Box Joinery

 I am deviating from the plans slightly in an attempt to improve upon the joinery of wooden parts for the woofer box.
 The items shown in red (Parts A, D, & E in the top picture, and Part C in the bottom picture) have been slightly changed to meet these goals.
-This will allow me to use biscuits to join the baffle with the box in some areas, and will move a butt joint to the top surface for visual reasons.
+This will allow me to use biscuits to join the baffle to the box in some areas, and I will move a butt joint to the top surface for visual reasons.
 I also plan to miter the angled woofer baffle where it meets the front of the box.

 For non-owners of plans, I'm sorry I can't present more detail or show an overall picture here.
 If I did so, I might be inadvertently releasing intellectual property.
 For Linkwitz plan owners, these pictures combined with your existing plans on page 11 should be enough to understand my approach.

 While I was shopping at the local farmer's market, I saw a vendor selling wooden cutting boards there.
 It is someone with whom I have worked on some projects at the university, and his woodworking looked solid.
 I asked about getting some cherry boards glued up into a panel to serve as baffle material.
 His similar sized kitchen cutting boards were $45 each, and he said that it would be the same for an all-cherry panel.
 He also stated that he could plane the thickness close to what SL has specified in the plans.